coilhq/mucoa/SOLUTION_DESIGN.md

 ## 1. Purpose
-This document describes the solution architecture and system design for using a TigerBeetle database as part of a Mojaloop payments system.
+This document proposes the solution architecture and system design for integrating a TigerBeetle database as part of a Mojaloop payments system.

 Different sections of this document can be used by an audience that is focussed on:
+* the business drivers and user stories for the solution;
-* the requirements and business drivers of the solution and
+* the architecture and solution design aspects for integrating TigerBeetle into Mojaloop; and
-* the technical aspects and components of the design.
+* the components and endpoints that constitute the proposed solution.

-## 2. Background
+## 2. Introduction
-The original design of the Mojaloop payments system used Redis for caching and SQL databases to record the participant, transaction, settlement and operational data.
-In the original design, the application layer implemented the financial accounting logic, only interacting with the database to store and retrieve the data.
+The original design of the Mojaloop payments system uses Redis for caching and SQL databases to record participant, transaction, settlement and operational data.
+In the original design, the application layer implements the business processing and financial accounting logic, interacting with the database to persist and retrieve the data.

-A solution that uses TigerBeetle differs from the original design.
-The key reason is that TigerBeetle is a purpose-built relational database that natively supports the financial accounting processing.
-This means deferring to the database to natively handle the financial accounting logic, thus taking away much of the financial accounting processing from the application.
+TigerBeetle is a distributed database built for native financial accounting support.
+It leverages the original Mojaloop Central Ledger logic in order to implement the financial accounting logic natively, within the database.
+In this proposed solution, the Mojaloop application layer optimizes its database interactions and defers the financial accounting logic to TigerBeetle.

-## 3. Solution Design
+## 3. Architecture & Design
 ### 3.1.
-Overview of Mojaloop Architecture
+Current Mojaloop Architecture
-> TODO @jason We need a diagram with a full view of all
+This diagram shows the current architecture of a Mojaloop payments hub and illustrates interactions between the hub and external entities such as a settlement bank, a global account lookup service and other financial service providers.

 ![System Context Diagram](solution_design/arch-mojaloop.svg)

 ### 3.2.
-System Context Diagram Central Ledger As Is
+As Is - Central Ledger
 > @jason Add the central-settlement as part of the design diagrams...

 ![System Context Diagram As](solution_design/central-ledger-system-context.svg)

 ### 3.3.
-System Context Diagram Central Ledger with TigerBeetle
+To Be - Central Ledger
 ![System Context Diagram](solution_design/central-ledger-system-context.svg)

 ### 3.4.
 Functional Requirements